-The Arena Stuttgart was built in 1933, has been renovated and modernised several times since, and will have a capacity of over 50,000 for UEFA EURO 2024.
+The Stuttgart Arena was built in 1933, has been renovated and modernised several times during its history, and will have a capacity of more than 50,000 for UEFA EURO 2024.

-Once known as the Neckarstadion, it staged games at the 1974 and 2006 FIFA World Cups and the 1988 UEFA European Championship, as well as holding two European Cup deciders – Real Madrid's 1959 victory over Reims and PSV Eindhoven's 1988 win against Benfica.
+Once known as the Neckarstadion, it staged games at the 1974 and 2006 FIFA World Cups and the 1988 UEFA European Championship, as well as holding two European Cup deciders – Real Madrid's 1959 defeat of Reims and PSV Eindhoven's 1988 win against Benfica.

-Following a refurbishment that was completed in 2011, the Arena Stuttgart is now a dedicated football stadium, although the likes of Bon Jovi, The Rolling Stones and Phil Collins have played concerts there.
-Currently operating in Germany's second tier, five-time national champions VfB Stuttgart are the resident home club.
+Following a refurbishment that was completed in 2011, the Stuttgart Arena is now a dedicated football stadium, although the likes of Bon Jovi, the Rolling Stones and Phil Collins have played concerts there.
+Currently operating in Germany's top tier again, five-time national champions VfB Stuttgart are the resident home club.

 Check out some cars